-The more motor power, the better your juicer can handle tough produce.
+The more motor power a juicer has, the better the juicer can handle tough produce.

 In general, masticating juicers are quieter than centrifugal juicers, but some centrifugal juicers are louder than others.

 Juicing leaves behind pulp, and lots of it.
-Most masticating juicers have an external collection cup for pulp, but the pulp cup on some centrifugal juicers is inside the machine.
-That’s less convenient to clean.
-Look for a juicer with an external pulp collector.
+Most masticating juicers have an external collection cup for pulp.
+But the pulp cup on some centrifugal juicers is inside the machine, and that’s less convenient to clean.
+You may wish to look for a juicer with an external pulp collector.

-Here are some tips to help you squeeze the healthiest and tastiest juice possible.
+From vegetable to orange juice, here are some tips to help you squeeze out the healthiest and tastiest concoctions possible.